 Use an unforgettable box with a beautiful design and people will talk –and if you’re really lucky they’ll share pictures of your boxes on their social media channels – and the products inside.

 Wowing your customers with a quality box, shouldn’t end with the exterior.
 You want a cohesive look, so put a little thought into what you’re putting inside the box.
 Use things like colorful tissue paper or crinkle cut paper to protect your items.

 If your budget allows, try cardboard cutouts that fit your products.
 They’ll give a more finished look and pump up the style value.

 Little extras also go a long way.
 Throw in a few coupons, a small gift or a simple thank you note into your box to give that added personal touch.

 More and more people are making a concerted effort to buy from eco-friendly brands.

-A recent Nielsen survey found that 53% of respondents were willing to pay more if the product’s packaging was environmentally friendly.
+A recent Accenture survey found that more than half of respondents were willing to pay more if the product’s packaging was environmentally friendly.

 So, look for boxes that are made from biodegradable or recyclable materials.
 But don’t think that giving your boxes a simple, earthy look has to be boring.